rukubrakov/msms-spectra-dataset/README.md

    poetry install
    ```

-   This will create the virtual environment (if not already created) and install all dependencies.
+   This will install all dependencies.

    If you also need development dependencies (e.g., for linting or testing), use: